-All adults registering with the Troop must have a background check performed by the Circle 10 Council.
-The results of the background check are confidential, and available only to the Committee Chair.
+All adults registering with the Troop must have a background check performed by Circle 10 Council.
+The results of the background check are confidential, and available only to the Key 3, specifically the Chartered Organization Representative.

-2.1.6 Re-chartering the Troop
+2.2.5 Re-chartering the Troop